 Getting by with the credit card rental insurance is a risk worth taking when driving on the right and using roads with ample lanes and shoulders.
 Ireland is a whole other kettle of leprechauns.

-Even the “main” secondary roads are very narrow and there are no shoulders.
+The secondary roads are very narrow and there are no shoulders.
 You will be squeezing by with a tractor on one side and a rock wall on another.
 Dings, dents, or (in the case of my husband’s misadventure with a sharp curb) shredded tires and bent wheels can and do happen.
-It’s worth the peace of mind to pay for the insurance.
+In this instance, we had chosen to get the (pricey) coverage from Budget and the paperwork upon returning the car was very easy.

 Here are a few tips for staying safe while driving in Ireland: